It is not necessary to be in costume or buy a ticket if you want to watch

-The Promenade will depart from the Royal Crescent lawn
+The Promenade will depart at 11am sharp from the Royal Crescent lawn

 Tickets in the form of a wristband are on sale from our online giftshop ONLY.

 Why not join the 600 people (ticket entry only restricted numbers this year) dressed in Regency Costume for this world famous spectacular official opening to the Festival.
 Departing, with kind permission of the residents, from Royal Crescent lawn, accompanied by red coats and navy officers and led by our own town crier and drums we will certainly “be of all the consequence in our power, draw as many eyes, excite as many whispers, and disturb as many people as possible!”
 The Promenade lasts about 90 minues and ends in Parade Gardens near Bath Abbey.